quicwg/wg-materials/interim-20-10/minutes.md

 **David:** So, artificially delay packets to put them back in order.
 We've seen issues with this in TCP, haven't tried in QUIC.

-**Olivier:** depends on implementations.
+**Olivier:** Depends on implementations.
 Looked at this a year ago, QUIC implementations at the time were much worse at handling reordering than TCP implementations, that may have changed.